MicrosoftDocs/bingmaps-docs/BingMaps/articles/create-an-optimized-itinerary.md

 ms.service: "bing-maps"
 ---

-# Create an Optimized Itinerary
+# Create an Optimized Multi-Itinerary

-The Bing Maps [Optimized Itinerary API](../rest-services/routes/optimized-itinerary.md) returns a delivery schedule for a set of agents and itinerary times.
+The Bing Maps [Multi-Itinerary Optimization API](../rest-services/routes/optimized-itinerary.md) returns a delivery schedule for a set of agents and itinerary times.

 This article demonstrates how to use this API with a POST request to create an optimized itinerary for three agents and thirteen itinerary items.